How To Support Our Threatened Desert Tortoise

 In 1990, the U.S. Fish and Wildlife Service officially listed the desert tortoise as “threatened.”

 Supporting Wildlife: Grow Native Plants in Your Garden

 Because desert tortoise live in an area where most of the rainfall occurs during the monsoons, it will get most of its food for the year during this period, as well as the majority of its water.
 It eats the leaves, stems and flowers of many species of desert plants, and can ingest species of native plants that other wildlife do not with the aid of bacteria that live in its digestive system.

 Following are native plants recommended by the Tortoise Group, a nonprofit dedicated to the preservation of the desert tortoise.
-They will grow well in our climate and provide much needed food and water for the reptiles.
+They will grow well in our climate and provide much needed food and water for these fabulous reptiles.

 - Desert Dandelion

 - Primrose species including: